 Most hospice home care is provided in the comfort of your own home, home of a family member, or wherever patients may call home.
 A patient’s home could be at their private residence, a family member’s house, a nursing facility, or an assisted living facility.
-It’s common for people to confuse hospice care with palliative care, so we’ve tried to make it easy.
-Click Here
+It’s common for people to confuse hospice care with palliative care, so we’ve tried to make it easy, click the link below for a quick comparison.

 When 24hr medical care is necessary, Nevada Hospice Care has a knowledgeable staff that can manage your needs.
 Wherever the patient chooses to live, our team will work in shifts to provide 24hr care seven days a week so the patient can avoid hospitalization.